victorsevero/megai_man/README.md

 This is where things get really messy.
 There are two types of reward that act exclusively to one another: stage reward and boss reward.
 Stage reward is applied during most of the stage and boss reward is applied as soon as the player enters the boss chamber.

-* Stage reward is a composition of two main factors: distance progress and damage taken.
+* **Stage reward** is a composition of two main factors: distance progress and damage taken.
 A distance map was made using `megai_man/collision_mapper.py`, which applies Wavefront Expansion with heuristics to calculate which paths the agent can take from the start of the stage to the boss chamber (the end of the stage) and how good is each path.
 The agent doesn't have direct access to it, but it's used to give positive or negative rewards depending on how much closer the agent is getting to the goal.
 There are lots of details that don't fit here (but were important to achieve stage completion), but the most important thing is that the positive reward it gets from going forwards is smaller in magnitude than the negative reward it gets from going backwards.
 This is critical to progress (the agent gets stuck in an infinite loop going forwards and backwards without it).
 This idea was taken from [[8]](https://github.com/DarkAutumn/triforce).

-Boss reward **[NOT YET IMPLEMENTED]** is as simple as a positive reward for damaging the enemy and a negative reward for taking damage.
+* **Boss reward** is as simple as a positive reward for damaging the enemy and a negative reward for taking damage.

 ### Termination and Truncation